68th Annual Grammy Awards: Presenters

+Winners and nominees

 First round voting took place from October 3 to 15, 2025.
 The nominees were announced by Angélique Kidjo, Brandi Carlile, CeCe Winans, Chappell Roan, David Foster, Doechii, Dr. Chelsey Green, Gayle King, Jon Batiste, Karol G, Little Big Town, Lizzo, Masaki Koike, Mumford & Sons, Nicole Scherzinger, Sabrina Carpenter, and Sam Smith on November 7 in a livestream on the official Grammy YouTube channel.
-Final round voting will then take place from December 12, 2025, to January 5, 2026, ahead of winners being revealed during the Grammy Premiere Ceremony and telecast on February 1.
+Final round voting took place from December 12, 2025, to January 5, 2026.
+Winners were revealed during the Grammy Premiere Ceremony and telecast on February 1.
+The New York Times reported that the awards ceremony was "the most politicized Grammy ceremony in years", with multiple winners using "fiery speeches" and profanity to criticize United States Immigration and Customs Enforcement tactics.

 Winners are listed first and highlighted in bold.